-Spanish major and Psychology minor Hana Jacinto was recently accepted to the Teaching Asian Languages MA Program at the University of California at Los Angeles Department of Asian Languages Cultures.
+Japanese Language & Culture major and Psychology minor Hana Jacinto was recently accepted to the Teaching Asian Languages MA Program at the University of California at Los Angeles Department of Asian Languages Cultures.
 Thanks to School of World Languages and Cultures Chair Dr. Shigeko Sekine for sharing the excting news.
 Congratulations!

 Psychology Student Jordan Cursi Awarded $5,000 Research Grant

 Psychology student Jordan Cursi was awarded a $5,000 grant by Providence health care for her proposal to conduct a clinical research study this year.
 The goal of Cursi’s study, titled “Stress Levels of the Adolescent Population,” is to see if Latinx teens have higher levels of stress and different coping methods than non-Latinx teens.
 She will also study familismo, or familism.
 Read the full story.

 Angelica Avila Named Carmel Bach Festival's 2021 Paul Goodwin Scholarship Winner